EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/nomad.md

         }
 ```

-note:- Make sure to comment when deploying to a live cluster as explained in [nomand contract deployment tutorial](../../evernode/tutorials/deploy-nomad.md)
+**Note:** Make sure to remove above lines when deploying to a live cluster as explained in [nomand contract deployment tutorial](../../evernode/tutorials/deploy-nomad.md)

 ## Deploying the contract into a local cluster
 To deploy the contract to local dev environment (hpdevkit cluster) use `npm start` command.
 The start command includes the build and deploy commands. (see package.json)